Common name: Bumblefoot

 Ulcerative pododermatitis is a chronic granulomatous condition resulting from ulcerative lesions, and necrosis of the tissue on the plantar or heel portion of the feet.

-The lesions, often resulting from abraded tissue or pressure, begin as a small, reddish, raised area of keratinized growth that develops crusts/scabs.
+The lesions, often resulting from abraded tissue or pressure, begin as small, reddish, raised areas of keratinized growth that develop crusts/scabs.
 Intermittent bleeding results when these areas filled with blood break open, drain, and then close.
 If the area is abscessed, then along with the blood, pus fills the area and drains upon rupture.
-This cycle is repeated when continuous pressure is placed on these raised filled areas of tissue.
+This cycle is repeated when continuous pressure is placed on these raised, filled areas of tissue.

-Secondary bacterial and fungal infections often develop when the abraded or ulcerated areas on the feet are exposed to normal skin flora, soiled bedding, or cages with accumulated urine soaked feces.
-If the wounds are left untreated, or if treatment is not effective, infection can spread to the lymphatic system, the bone causing osteomyelitis or travel to the blood causing bacteremia and sepsis.
-If there is secondary infection, Staphylococcus aureus is the bacteria most often cultured; however, other pathogens can be involved.
+Secondary bacterial and fungal infections often develop when the abraded or ulcerated areas on the feet are exposed to normal skin flora, soiled bedding, or cages with accumulated urine-soaked feces.
+If the wounds are left untreated, or if treatment is not effective, infection can spread to the lymphatic system, to the bone causing osteomyelitis, or travel to the blood causing bacteremia and sepsis.
+If there is secondary infection Staphylococcus aureus is the bacteria most often cultured; however, other pathogens can be involved.

-Factors that may play a part in the development of ulcerative pododermatitis are: rats that are overweight placing continued or excessive pressure on the feet, trauma, or minute abrasions from rough or irregular cage flooring, or rats having a genetic predisposition.
-It is also thought that the use of pine or cedar shavings used to cover cage floorings may play a part.
+Factors that may play a part in the development of ulcerative pododermatitis are: rats that are overweight with or without hind limb neuropathies which places continued or excessive pressure on the feet, trauma, or minute abrasions from rough or irregular cage flooring, or rats having a genetic predisposition.
+It is also thought that the use of pine or cedar shavings used to cover cage flooring may play a part.

-Although ulcerations of this sort, if caught early, can be cured the treatment may require weeks to months of diligent care.
-It is also important to try to determine the underlying reason and correct, or the condition is likely to return.
+Although ulcerations of this sort, if caught early, can be cured, the treatment may require weeks to months of diligent care.
+It is also important to try to determine the underlying reason and correct it, or the condition is likely to return.

-In those conditions where conservative treatment is unsuccessful, or where there is tissue necrosis, abscess development, or persistent bleeding, surgical debridement or amputation of the foot may be required.
-For those cases the prognosis is guarded.
+In cases where conservative treatment has been unsuccessful, or when surgical debridement has failed in more advanced conditions, amputation of the foot may be required.
+For cases such as these the prognosis is guarded.

 Diagnostics